krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 Random events:
 -
 Character characteristics can be influenced by random events.
 The event occurs using an instance method, the name of which is the name of the event, and the parameters are how much each character characteristic will change (the order is always: strength, dexterity, intelligence), the values are always 3.
-For example, a ancient curse with the values -2 0 1 will mean that the character’s strength has decreased by 2, agility has not changed, and intelligence has increased by 1
+For example, a ancient curse with the values -2 0 1 will mean that the character’s strength has decreased by 2, dexterity has not changed, and intelligence has increased by 1

 Weapons:
 -